-OC Community Resources, a department of the County, is the primary administrative support to the Successor Agency, and is responsible for preparation of all payment schedules, financial reports, and project related matters.
+Orange County Community Resources (OC Community Resources), a department of the County, is the primary administrative support to the Successor Agency, and is responsible for preparation of all payment schedules, financial reports, and project related matters.
 OC Community Resources also oversees the Orange County Housing Authority, the entity elected to be the County's Housing Successor.
-County Counsel provides all legal support services, and OC Public Works' Corporate Real Estate Unit provides project support on real estate issues.
+County Counsel provides all legal support services, and CEO's Corporate Real Estate Unit provides project support on real estate issues.
 All debt service related matters are handled through the CEO's Public Finance Unit.